 This chapter includes the following sections:

-MAF packages a number of Cordova plugins.
-A MAF application uses these plugins to interact with the device on which it is deployed.
+MAF packages a number of Cordova plugins that enable your MAF application to interact with the device on which you deploy the application.

 Core plugins are the plugins that MAF provides by default.
 View these plugins in the overview editor of

-If your MAF application fails to deploy after you register additional plugins, it may be due to filename conflicts between plugins that your MAF application uses.
-Alternatively, it may be due to the absence of dependent plugin that additional plugins you registered require to function correctly.
-For more information, see Deploying Plugins with Your MAF Application.
-MAF applications may fail to deploy to the iOS platform if you do not provide usage descriptions when your MAF application uses plugins that access private data (contacts, photos, and so on) on the iOS device.
-For more information about these usage descriptions, see Providing Usage Descriptions for Plugins that Access Device Capabilities on iOS.
+For information, see Deploying Plugins with Your MAF Application and Configuring Proxy Settings for Apache Cordova Plugman.
+MAF applications may also fail to deploy to the iOS platform if you do not provide usage descriptions when your MAF application uses plugins that access private data (contacts, photos, and so on) on the iOS device, as described in Providing Usage Descriptions for Plugins that Access Device Capabilities on iOS.

 maf-application.xml file to manage plugins in an application results in revisions to the

 maf-plugins.xml file.
-The ADF-META-INF node of the Application Resources pane from which both files are accessed, is shown in Figure 10-1.
+The ADF-META-INF node of the Application Resources pane from which both files are accessed, is shown in the figure below.